 - LDL less than 130 (or lower if prior history of heart attack or stroke)

 - Triglycerides below 150

 There are plenty of things that can be done about high cholesterol.
 In addition, just because you have high cholesterol doesn’t mean you are at a very high risk of heart attack or stroke; it is just one risk factor among others that you can modify to live healthier and prevent disease.
 Some modifiable risk factors include:

 - Diet: eating a heart healthy diet including fruits, vegetables, fiber and healthy fats (fish and olive oil), and avoiding sugar and unhealthy fats or processed foods.

 Some non-modifiable risk factors (meaning you can’t change them) include:

 - Family history of heart disease at a young age in a first-degree relative (parent or sibling).
 This is defined as younger than 55 for men and younger than 65 for women.

 Should I take medicine for cholesterol?

 Not everyone needs to be on medicine for high cholesterol.
 You and your doctor should take into account your overall risk of heart disease and stroke.
-Your will probably need a cholesterol-lowering medication (statins) if you have:
+Clear indications that you should start treatment with a cholesterol-lowering medication (usually a statin) include:

 - A history of heart attack or stroke in the past